alexisadorn/BestFriendFinder-cli-app/README.md

 ## Usage

+In the command line, type `rake install`.
-Type `bestfriendfinder` in the command line
+Then type `bestfriendfinder` in the command line.

 ## Development